eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 		domain dependent (i.e., not domain independent), and yield different results \cite{WikipediaContributors2017a8}.
-+ Relational algebra and domain-independent relational calculus are fairly different foundational query languages, such that the former is a variable-free language and the latter is a logical language (related to first-order logic) with variables and quantification
++ Relational algebra and domain-independent relational calculus are fairly different foundational query languages, in terms of syntax, such that the former is a variable-free language and the latter is a logical language (related to first-order logic) with variables and quantification \cite{WikipediaContributors2017a8}.
-	\cite{WikipediaContributors2017a8}.
++ If a query language's expressive power is equivalent to that of relational algebra, it is **relationally complete**.
+	\cite{WikipediaContributors2017a8}